sten-dev/incede-ai/src/pages/resources/dairy-food-and-beverage-manufacturer.md

 templateKey: resources-case-studies
 title: 'Dairy, food and beverage manufacturer'
 technology:
+  - watsonx.orchestrate
-  - watsonx
+  - watson-discovery
 industry:
-  - transportation
+  - manufacturing
 subTitle: 'Unlocking new insights with a central, AI-managed research library'
 image: /img/919729444.jpg
 ---
-The business used AI to make it possible to cross-reference and draw meaningful conclusions from its own critical market research as well as third-party reports by creating a unified report repository, supported by IBM Watson and IBM Cloud technology.
+The business used AI to make it possible to cross-reference and draw meaningful conclusions from its own critical market research as well as third-party reports by creating a unified report repository, supported by IBM watsonx and IBM Cloud technology.

-*“Now everyone in the company, no matter which brand or department, can instantly find exactly what they need.” - Suhale Kapoor, Executive Vice-President and Cofounder, IBM Business Partner Absolutdata*
+*“Now everyone in the company, no matter which brand or department, can instantly find exactly what they need.” - Suhale Kapoor, Executive Vice-President and Cofounder, IBM Business Partner Absolutdata.*

 **Business challenge**